iam8uman/Hashnode-Blog-Backup/cliajfaki000209lb3r3y2woe.md

 Thank you for being a significant part of my life, even if it was for a short while.
 I will carry the fond memories of our time together in my heart.

-Goodbye,
+Goodbye **Upasana**,
-**Upasana**, and may life bless you with endlessssssssss happinesssssssss.
+And may life bless you with endlessssssssss happinesssssssss.

 With genuine respect and heartfelt wishes,
 Suman Sharma